Quasi-Cyclic Stern Proof of Knowledge: Preliminaries

-We start by defining linear codes and quasi-cyclic codes.
-Next, we describe the syndrome decoding ($\SD$) and quasi-cyclic syndrome decoding ($\QCSD$) problems which are two difficult problems commomly used in code-based cryptography.
+\iflong We start by defining linear codes and quasi-cyclic codes.
+Next, we describe the syndrome decoding ($\SD$) and quasi-cyclic syndrome decoding ($\QCSD$) problems which are two difficult problems commonly used in code-based cryptography.
 The $\SD$ problem has been proven NP-complete in \cite{BMVT78}.
-In addition, we also introduce the differential syndrome decoding ($\DSD$) problem that is related to the $\QCSD$ problem as detailed in Section \ref{sec:protocol}.

 \begin{definition}[Binary Linear Code] Let $n$ and $k$ be positive integers such that $k < n$.
 A binary linear $\mathcal{C}$ code (denoted $[n,k]$) is a $k$-dimensional subspace of $\Ftn$. $\mathcal{C}$ can be represented in two equivalent ways: by a generator matrix $\bm{G} \in \Ft^{\ktn}$ such that $\mathcal{C} = \{\bm{mG} ~|~ \bm{m} \in \Ftk\}$ or by a parity-check matrix $\bm{H} \in \Ft^{\nmktn}$ such that $\mathcal{C} = \{ \bm{x} \in \Ftn ~|~ \bm{H}\bm{x}^{\top} = 0\}$. \end{definition}